Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

-Although heat is part of the name, you can use a heat pump for AC.
-It works by shifting heat instead of generating it (unlike furnaces) which is why it also is used as a dual function system.
-It’s true that heat pumps can be very efficient, but most air conditioners are similar in terms of SEER rating.
-Just examine these two top of the line cooling systems from Lennox.
+Although heat is included in the name, you can use a heat pump for cooling.
+It works by moving heat instead of making it (furnaces burn fuel to generate heat) which is why it is used as a dual function unit.
+It’s true that heat pumps can be very efficient, although most air conditioners are similar in terms of energy efficiency.
+Just compare these two top of the line systems from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency scale for ACs, and the higher the number, the better it is.
-The difference between 23.5 and 26 is not astounding however, and the efficiency varies depending on the model.
-On the other hand, HSPF is another scale that stands for “heating seasonal performance factor” and is specially for heat pumps.
+SEER is an efficiency rating for air conditioners, and the bigger the number, the better it is.
+The difference between 23.5 and 26 is not astounding though, and the efficiency changes depending on the model.
+On the other hand, HSPF is a rating system that stands for “heating seasonal performance factor” and is unique to heat pumps.
 It tells you how efficient the system is at heating.
-Notice from these examples when comparing efficiency ratings, air conditioners are about equal, if not a little better depending on the AC you choose.
-The largest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC cannot.
+We can see from these examples by looking at the SEER rating, air conditioners are almost equal, if not even better depending on the system you choose.
+The biggest difference between them is that heat pumps can also add warmth to your home while an AC cannot.

 Does climate matter for heat pumps?

 Heat pumps are most effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
 You should speak with a ACE certified HVAC tech who has experience in your city before getting your heart set on a heat pump.
 If the equipment just isn’t right for your area, you could have extremely high electric bills.
 Once the temperature sinks too low, it’s near impossible for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
 This means you might end up running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption up.

 How does a heat pump compare to a furnace?